Input-level Inductive Biases for 3D Reconstruction

-While the previous section uses on the geometric embedding to facilitate view triangulation, in this section we take one step further and exploit the given camera information to assist the search of correspondences between different images.
+While the previous section uses on the geometric embedding to facilitate view triangulation, now we take one step further and exploit the given camera information to assist the search of correspondences between different images.

 Correspondence estimation is paramount to multi-view geometry.
-The epipolar constraint is a fundamental constraint in stereo vision, which prescribes that a pair of corresponding points in the two images (projections of the 3D point) must lie on the corresponding epipolar lines.
-The epipolar lines are defined as the intersections between the image planes and the plane defined by the two camera centers and the 3D point (\cref{fig:geometry}).
+The epipolar constraint is a fundamental constraint in stereo vision, which prescribes that a pair of corresponding points in the two images (projections of the 3D point) must lie on the corresponding epipolar lines, which are defined as the intersections between the image planes and the plane defined by the two camera centers and the 3D point (\cref{fig:geometry}).
 In other words, a point in image 1 lying on epipolar line $l_1$ can only match to a point in image 2 that lies on the corresponding epipolar line $l_2$.
 Therefore, for a known camera pair one can compute the corresponding epipolar lines which can be used to restrict the search for point correspondences.
 This enables a drastically faster search while reducing the possibility of having outliers.

-Similarly to camera information, the epipolar constraint is typically applied explicitly, \eg by aligning the two images such that the epipolar lines are horizontal, thus restricting the correspondence search only along image rows.
+Similarly to camera information, the epipolar constraint is typically applied explicitly, \eg by restricting the correspondence search only along epipolar lines.
 Instead, we provide the epipolar constraint directly as a part of the network inputs by tagging each pixel with its epipolar plane.
 Note that each pixel is assigned to a single epipolar plane, apart from a special case which occurs only when the projection of the other camera (the epipole) falls inside the image, since all epipolar planes pass through the epipole; however, this degeneracy only potentially appears at a single pixel, and it is practically impossible for the epipole to align exactly with a pixel center, making this a non-issue.
 Next, we consider two parameterizations of the epipolar plane.